Willis Island: Recreation

 The station has a recreation room which includes amenities such as a pool table, darts and table tennis, along with an outside sporting area and a home gym.
 There are also opportunities for recreational fishing.

 A substantial library caters for all tastes.
-Two satellite television systems enable reception of Australian Channel 10 and the ABC, and of free-to-air transmissions from countries such as Malaysia and Indonesia.
+Two satellite television systems enable reception of Australian Channel 10 and the ABC, and free-to-air transmissions from countries such as Malaysia and Indonesia.
 Programming includes the American television channels CNN and MTV and an extensive video library completes the passive entertainment options.

 Occasional amateur radio operations occur in the Willis islets.
 Under DXCC rules Willis is considered to be a separate "entity" (equivalent to country) for award credit.
 A major DX-pedition visited for several weeks in October 2008 (VK9DWX).
 Another operated here in November 2015 (VK9WA).
+Amateur radio operator VK4WXW/VU2WXW "Sands" operated as VK9WX on Willis from Oct 2022 to April 2023.

 Hazard reduction

 In the past, landfill was buried on the island, and occasionally high winds and heavy seas from a cyclone would uncover parts of the waste.
 A major clean-up campaign was conducted in 2004 and 2005 to protect the sensitive areas such as the coral cays and sand dunes.

 Today, all waste generated on the island, as well as any debris that washes ashore, is placed in bins and shipped back on the staff exchange vessel for appropriate disposal on the mainland.

-Tropical Cyclone Yasi uncovered a landfill site on the island, which was found to include some asbestos containing material (ACM).
+Severe Tropical Cyclone Yasi uncovered a landfill site on the island, which was found to include some asbestos containing material (ACM).
 The area was remediated and all waste was removed from the island.

 Three formal Occupational Health and Safety investigations on Willis Island have been undertaken by independent assessors – GHD (2007 and 2011) and Parsons Brinkerhoff (April 2011 – after TC Yasi).
 These investigations found no significant potential for exposure to asbestos fibre for employees stationed on Willis Island.

 Occasionally old asbestos cement sheet washes up on Willis Island and is collected and bagged before being transported back to the mainland where it is disposed of in line with the Queensland Government's EPA legislative requirements.
 Full safety equipment is used.

 Staff generate their own supply of hydrogen for use in weather balloons.
 Prior to 1994, a chemical process to meet hydrogen needs was used.
 This process produced a toxic residue that was a danger to the local birdlife.
 Because of this danger, a safer "electrolytic converter" is now used to break down water into hydrogen and oxygen.